Hayley96/lm-lab-csharp-book-manager-api/README.md

 ### How to Get Started
 - Fork this repo to your Github and then clone the forked version of this repo.
+- Restore dependencies:
+	- Open up project in Visual Studio
+	- Open up a terminal and navigate to the root folder of the project /BookManagerApi
+	- use `dotnet restore`

 ### Main Entry Point
 - The Main Entry Point for the application is: [Program.cs](./BookManagerApi/Program.cs)